Skip to content

 Size limit

-sdk.state lives in sandbox memory (64MB limit).
-Avoid memory leaks by capping list sizes.
+sdk.state lives in sandbox memory subject to the per-strategy memory ceiling.
+Avoid memory leaks by capping list sizes — see persistent state and sandbox limits.